How To Tell If Your Rash Is From Stress & What To Do About It

 Some helpful strategies for minimizing stress include meditating daily; cutting out caffeine, nicotine, and alcohol if those appear to be triggers for you; and making sleep a top priority.
-You can also consider adding a supplement like hemp to your routine since the compounds in hemp oil extract have shown to be effective at managing stress and supporting quality sleep in clinical trials.* Full-spectrum hemp oil also contains antioxidants that may help promote healthier, calmer skin.*
+You can also consider adding a supplement like hemp to your routine since the compounds in hemp oil extract have shown to be effective at managing stress4 and supporting quality sleep5 in clinical trials.* Full-spectrum hemp oil also contains antioxidants6 that may help promote healthier, calmer skin.*

 If you already have a rash and suspect stress is involved, there are a few ways to find relief: You can apply a cool compress to itchy, inflamed patches or soak in a lukewarm bath or cool shower.
 Again, if your rashes don't improve with home triage, it might be time to check in with your doctor to see if they can recommend any anti-inflammatory creams or other treatments.